Diverse market models of competing Brownian particles with splits and mergers: Proofs

-The idea of the proof of Proposition \ref{tails} is as follows.
-We say that a {\it double jump upward} happens at the step $m$, if $N_{m} = N_{m-1}+1$ and $N_{m+1} = N_m+1$.
-If $N_m = N$, then we say that this is a {\it double jump upward from level $N-1$ to level $N+1$} at step $m$; we denote this event by $A(m, N)$.
+The idea of the proof of Proposition~\ref{tails} is as follows.
+We say that a \textit{double jump upward} happens at the step $m$, if $N_{m} = N_{m-1}+1$ and $N_{m+1} = N_m+1$.
+If $N_m = N$, then we say that this is a \textit{double jump upward from level $N-1$ to level $N+1$} at step $m$; we denote this event by

 Suppose we start from the level $N$, and the maximal number of companies during the time interval $[0, T]$ is larger than or equal to $2L$, where $L > N$ is some large number.
-Then it takes time less than $T$ to get from the level $L$ to the level $2L$; this will require at least $L-1$ double jumps upward, for instance, one from $L$ to $L+2$, another from $L+1$ to $L+3$, etc. Note that such double jumps upward may ``overlap'', when there are three or more consecutive jumps upward.
-But the probability of a double jump upward from $N-1$ to $N+1$ is small for large $N$.
-Indeed, immediately after the first jump, from $N-1$ to $N$, the top market weight will be less than or equal to $1 - \de_0$.
-In other words, the process $\mu (\cdot)$ of market weights will ``stay away'' from the threshold $1 - \de$, which it must hit before the exponential clock $\CE(\la_{N})$ rings; but from Lemma~\ref{lemma} in the Appendix, the probability of this event is at most
+Then it takes time less than $T$ to get from the level $L$ to the level $2L$; this will require at least $L-1$ double jumps upward, for instance, one from $L$ to $L+2$, another from $L+1$ to $L+3$, etc. Note that such double jumps upward may ``overlap,'' when there are three or more consecutive jumps upward.